 There is no denying Edinburgh is a city famed for its amazing festivals.
-And while the August Festivals are known the world over, there is only one festival that is truly close to a Scots heart – and that is Hogmanay.
-Hogmanay is by far the biggest day in our festive calendar.
-And where better to celebrate this age-old Scottish festival than with Hogmanay in Edinburgh?
+But there is only one festival that is truly close to a Scots heart, and that is Hogmanay.
+It’s by far the biggest day in our festive calendar.
+But what is Hogmanay and why is it such a big deal?

 What Is Hogmanay?

 Simply put, Hogmanay is the Scottish version of New Year’s Eve.
 And like all things we Scots do, it is bigger and better.
-Many believe Hogmanay originated when those pesky Norse invaders came to shore, but the truth is the origins of the word “Hogmanay” and the many variations of Hogmanay celebrations that come with it are unclear.
-The only thing we do know for sure, is that when it comes to celebrating winter festivals in Scotland, Hogmanay makes Christmas in Edinburgh pale by comparison.
+Many believe it originated when those pesky Norse invaders came to shore.
+But the truth is, the origins of the word “Hogmanay” and the many celebrations that come with it are unclear.
+The only thing we know for sure, is that Hogmanay makes Christmas in Edinburgh pale by comparison.

 What Is The Big Deal?

 Believe it or not, until very recently, we Scots did not celebrate Christmas.
 Christmas was effectively banned for 400 years.
 In fact, it was not until 1958 that Christmas even became a public holiday in Scotland.
-And it would take Boxing Day almost another 20 years more to be recognised as a festive holiday.
+And it would take almost another 20 years before Boxing was also a festive holiday.
 So instead of setting up a Christmas tree, roasting turkey and unwrapping presents, we celebrated Hogmanay instead.

 Celebrating Hogmanay In Edinburgh

-So there you have it.
-Everything you need to know about Hogmanay in Edinburgh, our favourite Hogmanay traditions and some interesting facts about Scottish history.
-Is it any wonder celebrating Hogmanay in Edinburgh is at the top of so many bucket lists?
+So now you know what Hogmanay is, our favourite traditions and some interesting facts about Scottish history.
+Is it any wonder celebrating New Year’s Eve in Edinburgh is at the top of so many bucket lists?
 So, why not check out our Hogmanay packages and be part of the action this year!